1DDRAG0NN1/ABT-DDRAGONN/README.md

 # Before you interact!

+I LOVE CROWNING PEOPLE AND GETTING CROWNED YAYAYAY!!! if you get crowned ur rad 😋😋

 Im very energetic once you mention my intrests! (<-view strawpage)

 appoligies if i get quiet or dry after a while, i dislike like *super long* convos.

 im not the best at starting conversations or going up to people.

-I LOVE CROWNING PEOPLE AND GETTING CROWNED YAYAYAY

 **i dont roleplay.**